How to Make Money Blogging CONSISTENTLY

 Use your competition for a guide, everyone has competitors and you’ll need to know who they are.
 Jeff Bullus said it best, “Competitive analysis is perhaps the strongest indicator of what works.
 By observing what resonates with the audience of competing businesses, you can better predict what your audience will appreciate.”

 I’ve found my competitors by doing Google and Pinterest searches on articles I want to write about.
 I see what bloggers come up in the search results, I record their sites and study them.
-I use them as a guide for what articles I can write about and see what Affiliate Programs they use (You can see how to do that here).
+I use them as a guide for what articles I can write about and see what Affiliate Programs they use (You can see how they use affiliate programs to make money here).

-There are a number of ways to get topic ideas from your competition but here are the 4 tools I use:
+There are a number of ways to get topic ideas from your competition but here is one of the most important:

 - Keyword Research – I could and really should write a whole article about this but due to my limited time, I’m going to jam it all in this article.